KKR & Co.: 2010–2019

+In February 2019, KKR acquired Brightsprings, and in a 2022 letter from four U.S. senators including Elizabeth Warren and Bernie Sanders, Joseph Bae and Scott Nutall were asked to explain the substandard care since the acquisition.
+In the same month, it acquired Tele München Gruppe and the German film distributor Universum Film GmbH.

-In February 2019, KKR acquired the German media company Tele München Gruppe.
-Later that month, KKR acquired German film distributor Universum Film GmbH.
-In July 2019, KKR acquired the Canadian software company Corel.
-In August 2019, KKR acquired Arnott's, the Australian snack unit of Campbell Soup Company, for $2.2 billion.
-Later that month, KKR became the biggest shareholder of German media group Axel Springer, paying $3.2 billion for a 43.54% stake.
+In April, three months before buying Corel, it acquired German film production company Wiedemann & Berg Film Production.
+In August, KKR acquired Arnott's Biscuits, the Australian snack unit of Campbell Soup Company, for $2.2 billion.

+Also in August, KKR became the biggest shareholder of German media group Axel Springer SE, paying $3.2 billion for a 43.54% stake.
+Later that month, the firm also acquired a majority stake in Heidelpay from AnaCap Financial Partners for more than €600 million.

-In December 2019, KKR, together with Alberta Investment Management Corporation, acquired a 65% stake in the controversial Coastal GasLink pipeline project, from TC Energy.
-The pipeline route crosses the territory of the Wet'suwet'en Nation, which opposes the project.
-Enforcement of an injunction to build through the Wet'suwet'en territory has sparked widespread protests across Canada.
+In December, KKR, together with Alberta Investment Management Corporation, acquired a 65% stake in the controversial Coastal GasLink Pipeline project from TC Energy.